treatmesubj/Tips-Tricks/networking/JDBC_TLS_SSL.md

         clientRerouteAlternateServerName=(use hostname earlier in table);
         ```

+---
+#### Export certificates from a TrustStore
+- try this to see the certificates in your truststore and take note of each one's alias
+    - `keytool -v -list -keystore ibm-truststore.jks`
+- then try this to export a certificate from the truststore to a `PKCS12` format cert (alias `ibmcaintermediate` in my example)
+    - `keytool -importkeystore -srckeystore ibm-truststore.jks -destkeystore ibmcaintermediate.p12 -deststoretype PKCS12 -srcalias ibmcaintermediate`
+- then try this to convert the cert from PKCS12 format to PEM format
+    - `openssl pkcs12 -in ibmcaintermediate.p12  -nokeys -out cert.pem`
+---

 ### JARs - Drivers & Classes
 ```
 db2jcc4.jar                     -- newer DB2 driver & class